yongmi/RepData_PeerAssessment1/PA1_template.md

 ##   interval
 ## 1      835
 ```
+Interval 835, with 206 steps, has the maximum number of steps.

 ## Imputing missing values
 Total number of rows with missing values in the dataset: